Steve McQueen (director): Awards and honours

 For 12 Years a Slave, he won the Academy Award for Best Picture, the BAFTA Award for Best Film, and the Golden Globe Award for Best Motion Picture – Drama.
 McQueen is the first black filmmaker to win the Academy Award for Best Picture.
 He is also the first person to win both an Academy Award and the Turner Prize.
 McQueen was awarded the Award for Cinematic Production by the Royal Photographic Society and the Cologne Film Prize in honour of his life's work.

 McQueen was knighted by Queen Elizabeth II in the 2020 New Year Honours, before receiving his knighthood at Windsor Castle in March 2022.
 In 2024, he was awarded the Rolf Schock Prize.
-In October 2024, he was awarded a honorary doctorate from the University of Amsterdam together with his spouse Bianca Stigter for bringing "major social issues and political and historical themes to the attention of a large audience".
+In October 2024, he was awarded an honorary doctorate from the University of Amsterdam together with his spouse Bianca Stigter for bringing "major social issues and political and historical themes to the attention of a large audience".
+In 2026, McQueen was awarded the Erasmus Prize.

+He was appointed Officer of the Order of the British Empire (OBE) in the 2002 Birthday Honours, Commander of the Order of the British Empire (CBE) in the 2011 New Year Honours for services to the visual arts, and was knighted in the 2020 New Year Honours for services to film.
+McQueen has been twice listed in the Powerlist Top 10 of the most influential Black Britons.

+Collections

+McQueen's work is held in several public collections including: